 Neuroscience has brought our understanding of human functioning to an enhanced level of understanding in modern times.
 Resulting from the findings of neuroscience, some philosophers and scientists suggest that we are fooled by the illusion of free will, that we are not free to choose because our actions are the result of neuronal processes inside the brain.
 In his essay titled; Is Free Will An Illusion?, 3 John R. Meyer says that if our conscious will is illusory or simply an epiphenomenon, the arguments against free will are, in fact, found to be erroneous.
 He states that a great deal of scientific evidence suggests that, despite difficulties in explaining free will, we, on the contrary, do not unconsciously cause our actions.

 Perhaps most interesting about Meyer's essay, is his reference to quantum physics.
-He discusses what proponents of quantum physical theory propose may be at play at the subatomic level in living organisms – a randomness and probability that allows for the presence of free will in human beings.
+He discusses what proponents of quantum physics say may be at play at the subatomic level in living organisms.
+At this level, there is a randomness and probability that allows for the presence of free will in human beings.

 [Consciousness] …can hardly be reproduced and do not belong to the category of mechanical things that science can easily investigate